simpler-one/node.state-machine/README.md

 - Rich object state: user defined class can be state
 - State with life-cycle: create/dispose
 - Export statecharts: PlantUML
-- Learning cost: basic takes only 1 step, rich state takes only 3 steps, full function takes 6 only steps to learn
+- Learning cost: basic takes only 1 step, rich state takes only 2 more steps, full function takes only 3 more steps to learn

 ## Quick start
 ### case: String state (most simple)